If you ask adults going for a degree the question, “Why are you going to school?” they tend to respond in these ways:

 Two not uncommon results of acquiring higher degrees are

-a. overblown self-esteem, a pride that outstrips capability, even in one’s speciality (the Dunning-Krueger Effect) andEveryone vaguely associated with a college or university knows some pompous twit with a doctorate who constantly complains about being underpaid.
+a. overblown self-esteem, a pride that outstrips capability, even in one’s speciality (the The Curse of Knowledge vs The Dunning-Kruger Effect) andEveryone vaguely associated with a college or university knows some pompous twit with a doctorate who constantly complains about being underpaid.
 But there are corporations that will not hire from certain highly reputed business schools because “all their graduates really know how to do is expect a beginning six-figure salary.”
 (People in basic education can look forward to the likelihood that wherever they are hired, a large number of people will treat them as overpaid ignoramuses.)

 b. a sense of entitlement based solely on possessing the sheepskin.